SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 Getting Started
 ===============

 This page explains how to install SimpleElastix.
-The process typically involves compiling the C++ project and linking against a target language from which you would like to use SimpleElastix.
+The process involves compiling the C++ project and linking against a target language from which you would like to use SimpleElastix.
 SimpleElastix can be linked against Python, Java, R, Ruby, Octave, Lua, Tcl and C#.

 .. _Linux:

 SuperBuild On Linux
 -------------------

 SimpleElastix integrates elastix and transformix with the SimpleITK SuperBuild.
-The SuperBuild is nothing but a nerdy term for a script that will download and install dependencies (in this case elastix, ITK and SWIG) before compiling the main project.
-To build SimpleElastix in unix-like environments, clone the repository and invoke the SuperBuild.
+The SuperBuild is a script that automatically downloads and installs dependencies (in this case elastix, ITK and SWIG) before compiling the main project.
+The following steps assume that CMake, git and a compiler toolchain is installed.
+To build SimpleElastix, clone the repository and invoke the SuperBuild.

 ::